oracle-samples/posh-ovirt/README.md

 Base Objects can be displayed (after connecting to an oVirt Server) using the command:
 Get-oVirt -oVirtServerName $oVirtServerName | Select -ExpandProperty Link | Sort "rel"

-Note: most returned PSObjects have methods in their classes allowing users to retrieve additional properties about the object, not natively returned by oVirt.
+Note: Most returned PSObjects have methods in their classes allowing users to retrieve additional properties about the object, not natively returned by oVirt.
 This also saves time by not retrieving data until/if needed for additional activity.
 Many of these additional properties are recursive, for additional drill down.